techdoodle/hof-web-app-backend/CSV_UPLOAD_README.md

 ### Match Participant Creation
 - If a match participant record doesn't exist, it will be created automatically
-- If it exists but has a different team side, it will be updated
+- If it exists but has a different team name, it will be updated
 - Warnings will be generated for these operations

 ### Stats Creation